How to Install Arch Linux

 Install GRUB Bootloader on a UEFI System

-1. Add the GRUB bootloader packages by using the pacman manager:
+1. Add the GRUB bootloader packages with the pacman manager:

 pacman -S grub efibootmgr